Completeness of Flat Coalgebraic Fixpoint Logics: Flat Coalgebraic Fixpoint Logics

+where $\hearts\in\Lambda$ is $n$-ary and $v\in V$; we require additionally that fixpoint schemes are positive in all variables (this is essential in case of the recursion variable $x$ to ensure existence of fixpoints; for parameter variables, it is a mere technical convenience, as negative occurrences of a parameter variable can be replaced with positive occurrences of a fresh variable, with negation moved into the parameter formula).
+Further Boolean operations $\top$, $\lor$, $\modimpl$, $\modiff$ are defined as usual.
+Moreover, we abbreviate

-where $\hearts\in\Lambda$ is $n$-ary and $v$ comes from a fixed countably infinite set $V$ of \emph{variables}.
-Negation $\neg$, admitted in the above grammar only for variables $v$, then becomes a derived operation on all formulas in the standard way; e.g., $\neg\hearts(\gamma_1,\dots,\gamma_n)= \dual\hearts(\neg\gamma,\dots,\neg\gamma_n)$, and $\neg\neg v= v$.
-Further derived operations $\modimpl$, $\modiff$ are defined as usual.
-Moreover, we define the \emph{dual} $\dual\gamma$ of $\gamma$ as $\dual\gamma\equiv\neg\gamma\sigma$ where the substitution $\sigma$ is given by $\sigma(v)=\neg v$ for all $v\in V$.
-We intend variables as place holders for arguments and parameters of formulas defining fixed point operators; as such, they serve only technical purposes and will not form part of the actual fixed point language defined below.
-Instead, propositional atoms are incorporated into the modal similarity type $\Lambda$ as nullary operators when needed (noting that some logics, such as Hennessy-Milner logic, do not have propositional atoms).
+for $\hearts\in\Lambda$, and refer to $\dual\hearts$ as the \emph{dual} of $\hearts$.
+We intend variables as place holders for arguments and parameters of formulas defining fixpoint operators; as such, they serve only technical purposes and will not form part of the actual fixpoint language defined below (other than as part of modal fixpoint schemes indexing flat fixpoint operators).
+In particular, propositional variables should not be confused with propositional \emph{atoms}, which can appear also in actual formulas.
+Propositional atoms are incorporated into the modal similarity type $\Lambda$ as nullary operators when needed; this approach not only simplifies the technical presentation but it also enhances generality in that it allows covering logics that do not have propositional atoms, such as Hennessy-Milner logic.